h7b/h7b-dendron/notes/notes.daily.2022-11-16.create-trading-spreadsheet.md

 ## Project status

 DONE
-- Input manually each trade into `order_book` sheet
+- Input manually each trade into `orderBook` sheet
-- View recap of the portfolio with the automated sheet `recap_sum-by-ticker`
+- View recap of the portfolio with the automated sheet `pnl`, with the current value of the portfolio, realized/unrealized P/L
-- View list of executed trades, sorted by ticker in the automated sheet `recap_sorted-by-ticker`
+- View list of executed trades, sorted by ticker in the automated sheet `orderBook_sortedByTicker`
-- Create an automated sheet to calculate the current value of the portfolio, with P/L

 ## Thinking